 Some of Kaua‘i’s best beaches are found on the south side.
 They’re blanketed in fine white sand and range from popular and crowded to secluded and hardly visited.
 All of the beaches are in the Po‘ipu area, as Koloa, Kalaheo, and Lawa‘i are all inland areas.
 The beaches provide a selection of coveted Hawaii activities, such as snorkeling, surfing, swimming, and sunbathing.

 Shipwreck Beach fronts the Grand Hyatt Kaua‘i Resort and Spa.
-Named after an old shipwreck that used to rest on the eastern end and is now long gone, the beach is often crowded because of its location.
-It offers plenty of space with about a half mile of sand, but the ocean here is usually too rough for swimming except for those who are experts in the water.
-Local surfers and body boarders utilize the east end of the beach for catching waves.
-Also on the eastern end is Makawehi Point, the high cliff that locals like to launch off of for fun.
-If you feel like going on a treasure hunt, a hard-to-find interesting thing here is a petroglyph carved into the base of the cliff.
-The ancient art is nearly always covered by sand, and you must be extremely lucky to be there when the sand is pulled away, exposing the petroglyph.
-To get here, drive toward the Hyatt on Weliweli Road and turn right on Ainako Road.
+Named after an old shipwreck that used to rest on the eastern end, the beach is generally crowded because of its location.
+It offers plenty of space with about 0.5 mile of sand, but the ocean here is usually too rough for swimming except for those who are experts in the water.
+Local surfers and bodyboarders congregate on the east end of the beach and surf the waves along the outer reef.
+Also on the eastern end is Makawehi Point, the high cliff that locals like to jump off for fun.
+To get here, drive toward the Hyatt on Weliweli Road and turn right onto Ainako Road.
 Park in the small parking lot at the end.

 Po‘ipu Beach Park

 Po‘ipu Beach Park (at the end of Kuai Road) is hands down the most ideal beach for families and children on the south side.
-A protected swimming area, playground, full amenities, and grassy lawn come together to create everything you could need for a full day at the beach.
-It’s often crowded here, with visitors and local families, but it’s a testament to how wonderful the beach is.
-The semi-enclosed part of the water to the east is protected by a short rock wall, providing nearly always calm and shallow water within the rock barrier.
+A protected swimming area, playground, full amenities, and grassy lawn come together to create everything necessary for a full day at the beach.
+It’s often crowded with visitors and local families, a testament to its popularity.
+The shallow ocean pool is semi-enclosed by a short rock wall, providing calm water within the rock barrier.
 It’s a great swimming pool for children to float and play.
-The water isn’t as protected on the right side of the beach as it is on the left, but if the waves are small it’s usually pretty safe.
-Snorkeling at the west end is pretty good too.
+The water isn’t as protected on the west side of the beach, but if the waves are small it’s safe and a great zone for swimming and snorkeling.
+Monk seals frequent the beach too, so if you see a seal, please respect all signs and safety zones and give the seal plenty of space to snooze in the sun.

-An elaborate playground for children is located at the east side of the park alongside a tree offering shade.
-Picnic tables dot the grassy lawn, showers and bathrooms are on-site, and lifeguards watch over the area.
+An elaborate playground for children is located at the east side of the park alongside a shade-offering tree.
+Picnic tables dot the grassy lawn, showers and bathrooms are on-site, and there are lifeguards on duty.
 There is parking available across the street from the beach, but on most days the spots are full.
-You may have to wait a little while for someone to leave and open up a spot for you.
-The beach was mauled by Hurricane ‘Iniki but has been restored to all of its glory.
+Get there early to grab a spot or be prepared to wait for someone to leave.

 Just east of Po‘ipu Beach Park is Brennecke Beach.
-The waves are great for boogie-boarding and bodysurfing only, because fiberglass boards, which is what surfboards are, are not allowed.
-This is a good place for beginners to rent a boogie board from Nukumoi Surf across the street and charge the waves.
-To get here, turn down Ho‘owili Road off of Po‘ipu Road.
+The waves are great for bodyboarding and bodysurfing.
+Surfboards are not allowed.
+Beginners can rent a bodyboard from Nukumoi Beach & Surf Shop (2080 Ho‘one Rd., 808/742-8019, 8am-sunset daily) across the street and charge the little waves.
+To get here, turn down Ho‘owili Road off Po‘ipu Road.
 The beach is right at the bottom along Ho‘one Road.

-Also known as Sheraton Beach (because it fronts the Sheraton Kaua‘i) and Kiahuna Beach, beautiful Po‘ipu Beach is popular and generally crowded.
-The swimming just offshore is usually pretty mellow thanks to the reef farther out.
-A good wave for surfing is also created here by the reef, and it’s a popular spot with local surfers and surf schools.
-Surf lessons are taught here frequently, and there’s no doubt you’ll see surf school students with soft-top longboards.
-Body-boarding and body surfing are fun in the shore break.
+Also known as Sheraton Beach (because it fronts the Sheraton Kaua‘i) and Kiahuna Beach, Po‘ipu Beach is a popular, and therefore a generally crowded, beautiful beach.
+The swimming just offshore is usually pretty mellow thanks to the outer reef where the surfers find great waves.
+Surf lessons are also given here.
 It’s also a good spot for snorkeling if the ocean is calm, so bring your gear.
 There are restrooms at the grassy lawn above the sand.
 Parking here and along the street can be tight, so keep a lookout for several parking areas along the road.
 The beach is at the end of coastal Ho‘onani Road.

-Located right across from the Prince Kuhio monument, hence the name PK’s, the narrow strip of sand is most notable by the surf break-out and to the right of the Beach House Restaurant.
+Located right across from the Prince Kuhio monument, hence the name PK’s, the narrow strip of sand is most notable by the surf break to the right of the Beach House Restaurant.
 The wave here is also called PK’s.
-Sometimes snorkelers see a lot of fish here since the bottom is so rocky, so if you’re a dedicated snorkeler hop in when the waves are very small.
-But the beach is narrow, and it’s just off the road, so it’s less than ideal for a day at the beach.
+Snorkelers will find a lot of fish here since the bottom is so rocky, but the ocean surface is usually rough.
+It’s best to snorkel when the waves are very small and the wind is calm.
+The beach is narrow and just off the road, so it’s less than ideal for a day at the beach.
 Drive down Lawa‘i Road and you’ll see the small beach below the roadside rock wall directly across from the monument.

 A small white-sand beach in an almost always sunny area, Lawa‘i Beach offers swimming and decent snorkeling along a narrow strip of white sand.
 The grounds of the Beach House Restaurant jut out on the left side of the beach, while condominiums act as a backdrop across the road.
 Across the street is a small parking lot with restrooms and a small shop.
 This is a popular hangout for local surfers, who enjoy a few beers at day’s end while watching the waves at PK’s.
 Head down Lawa‘i Road and you can see the beach from the street right past the Beach House Restaurant.